 The hills of Himawari-no-Sato or Hokuryu Sunflower Village, burst with over one million cheerful sunflowers every summer.
 From late July to mid-August, the vibrant fields are free to enter for visitors looking for perfectly picturesque snapshots.
 Located between Asahikawa and Sapporo, it's an ideal stopover during a drive through the countryside.

 Hokuryu Sunflower Village is accessible by train, bus, or car.

 It takes just over one hour by train from Sapporo Station to Fukugawa Station, by the Lilac-Kamui line.
 From the station, catch a bus from in front of Fukagawa Hospital.
-Alight at the second-last stop, Hokuryu High School (Hokuryu Kouko), and walk five minutes to reach the fields.
+Get off at the second to last stop, Hokuryu High School (Hokuryu Kouko), and walk five minutes to reach the fields.
 Bus times vary depending on the day of the week.

 There is free parking for cars near the fields, and the sunflower fields offer an ideal stop for those driving to Asahikawa.